ECHibiki/Kotatsu-V/README.md

 * Edit the Artanis config file to your liking: `conf/artanis.conf`
 * Edit the Kotatsu config file to your liking: `prv/modules/settings.scm`
 * Start the server with `./start-server`
+* Unicode may not be configured properly on some distros(Ubuntu 18.04) due to either guile-db or artanis(I'm not sure which).
+These steps will resolve the annoying ???? unicode issue https://askubuntu.com/questions/770309/cannot-permanently-change-locale-on-16-04-server